dev-mike-del/google_news_headlines/README.md

 This is a python based project.
 The main script uses BeautifulSoup, Requests and Pandas python libraries.
 Once the class GoogleNewsHeadlines is instantiated, it gathers all of the Google News headlines, related organization and a python datetime timestamp.There are multiple GoogleNewsHeadlines class methods that allow you to view the data in different formats.
 Additionally, the class includes the word_count() and word_count_as_json() methods.
 These methods return each word from all the headlines combined and the number of times each word appears.

+You can run the google_news_headlines.py file in your terminal and interact with the program terminal interface or you can import the class GoogleNewsHeadlines and use it in a Python REPL or in your own code.
+Continue reading to find out how.

 ![](readme_images/screen_shot_1.png)

 ## Installation